uniprot/enzymeportal/readme.txt

-This folder contains the main development line of the project.
+This folder contains the main development line of the Enzyme Portal project.